-Squarespace raises $300M at staggering $10B valuation – TechCrunch
+Squarespace raises $300M at a staggering $10B valuation – TechCrunch

 Squarespace, which has helped millions create their own websites, was founded in 2003 and bootstrapped until a $38.5 million Series A in 2010 that was co-led by Accel and Index Ventures.

-At that time, TechCrunch reported that Squarespace was a profitable company, with revenues increasing 50 percent in the prior year to about $300 million.
+At that time, TechCrunch reported that Squarespace was a profitable company, with revenues increasing 50% in the prior year, to about $300 million.
+Execs are declining to comment on the company’s latest funding round beyond a post on its website.

-New York City-based Squarespace has over 1200 employees spread across its headquarters and offices in Dublin, Ireland; Portland, Oregon and Los Angeles, California.
+New York City-based Squarespace has over 1,200 employees spread across its headquarters and offices in Dublin, Ireland; Portland, Oregon; and Los Angeles, California.